spacemeshos/api/README.md

 ## Development

+### Versioning

+We use standard [semantic versioning](https://semver.org/).
+Please regularly cut releases against the `master` branch and increment the version accordingly.
+Releases are managed at [Releases](https://github.com/spacemeshos/api/releases) and the current version line is 1.x.
+Note that this is especially important for downstream code that relies on individual builds, such as the golang build.

 ### Build targets

 This repository currently contains builds for two targets: golang and grpc-gateway. **Every time a protobuf definition file is changed, you must update the build** and include the updated build files with your PR in order to keep everything in sync.
 You can check this at any time by running `make check`, and it's also enforced by CI (see below for more information).